-When subtracting the 1962 map based DEM and the 2010 GPS based DEM, the glacier snout ablation rate is 70m over the 47year duration (the processed 2010 GPS dataset is representative of the 2009 summer glacier state), or an average 1.5m/year, consistent with the latest stake measurements (Fig. 5).
-This ablation rate at the glacier snout is in accordance with results provided in the literature for other glacier basins in the same area (Barrand and others 2010).
+When subtracting the 1962 map-based DEM and the 2010 GPS-based DEM, the glacier snout ablation rate is 70 m over the 47 year duration (the processed 2010 GPS dataset is representative of the 2009 summer glacier state), or an average 1.5 m/year, consistent with the latest stake measurements (Fig. 5).
+This ablation rate at the glacier snout is in accordance with results provided in the literature for other glacier basins in the same area [5].
 A quantitative comparison of the estimated mass balance from ablation stakes and DEM is performed by comparing the interpolated field stake measurements provided in Fig. 5 and the DEM difference exhibited in Fig. 6.

 Mapping the ablation and accumulation spatial distribution extends the concept of equilibrium line altitude (ELA) to a spatially resolved concept for a polar glacier with little altitude variation, where an equilibrium line is mostly defined by local climate conditions (wind orientation, slope orientation with respect to the sun position) rather than by altitude as is familiar for valley glaciers.
-Fig. 7 exhibits the spatial distribution of accumulation areas as a function of space and time interval, clearly located in the cirques at highest altitudes.
+Fig. 7 exhibits the spatial distribution of accumulation areas as a function of space and time interval, clearly located in the circues at highest altitudes.
 No area of accumulation is observed during the 1995-2009 period.

-The result of this analysis is consistent with the trend reported for most glaciers in the Brøgger peninsula: strong ablation on most of the glacier, increased in the last years with which this study is most concerned.
-The observed ablation rate is averaged over the whole glacier area to reach 0.43m/a during the 1962-1995 period, increasing to 0.70m/a for the 1995-2009 period.
-These results, obtained from DEM subtraction, are significantly larger than those obtained from in situ ablation stake measurements, with average ablation rates of 0.28, 0.37 and 0.37m/a for the 2007-2008, 2008-2009 and 2009-2010 periods respectively.
-Both the yearly ablation rate and overestimate of the DEM calculation with respect to ablation stakes are consistent with previous analysis of measurements performed on the nearby Midtre Lovénbreen (Rees and others 2007) - 0.70m/a (DEM difference) for the 2003-2005 period and 0.4m/a (ablation stake) for the 1977-1995 period respectively.
-Indeed, DEM subtraction appears to overestimate the ablation rate with respect to in situ stake measurements (Francou and others 2007; Pope and others 2007).
+The result of this analysis is consistent with the trend reported for most glaciers in the Brøgger peninsula: strong ablation on most of the glacier, increased in the last years this study is most concerned with.
+The observed ablation rate is averaged over the whole glacier area to reach 0.43 m/a during the 1962-1995 period, increasing to 0.70 m/a for the 1995-2009 period.
+These results, obtained from DEM subtraction, are significantly larger than those obtained from $n \ situ$ ablation stake measurements, with average ablation rates of 0.28, 0.37 and 0.37 m/a for the 2007-2008, 2008-2009 and 2009-2010 periods respectively.
+Both the yearly ablation rate and overestimate of the DEM calculation with respect to ablation stakes are consistent with previous analysis of measurements performed on the nearby Midtre Lovénbreen [11] - 0.70 m/a (DEM difference) for the 2003-2005 period and 0.4 m/a (ablation stake) for the 1977-1995 period respectively.
+Indeed, DEM subtraction appears to overestimate the ablation rate with respect to in-situ stake measurements [15, 16].